- HOME

 ・ Remuneration of directors (excluding outside directors and Audit & Supervisory Committee members)

-- ・ The total amount paid does not exceed ¥420 million (includes up to ¥30 million for outside directors who are not members of the Audit & Supervisory Committee)
+- - The total amount paid cannot exceed ¥420 million, including ¥30 million for Outside Directors (excluding Audit & Supervisory Committee members).

 -